Letter before action

 A helpful recent Court of Appeal case may be an important step forward in resolving the gap between what clients want and what lawyers can safely offer.
 Whilst the case does not create new law as such, it is a useful precedent supporting a situation where a client only wants a limited service.

-Get in contact with David Rosen if you need advice on prospects for a legal claim, evidence, tactics or you need a letter before action written.
+Get in contact with David Rosen if you need advice or a solicitor to write a claim letter, or legal advice on prospects for a legal claim, evidence, tactics before you get your letter before action written.

 Haven't found what you need yet?